cds 1.4.0

 Returns an iterator that addresses the location succeeding the last element in a list.

 Do not use the value returned by end function to access any item.
-Internally, end returning value equals to NULL.
+Internally, end returning value equals to nullptr.

-template<class GC, typename T, class Traits = michael_list::type_traits>
+template<class GC, typename T, class Traits = michael_list::traits>

 template<typename Q >